njanney/Vending-Machine/README.md

 # Vending-Machine

-Names: Andrea Martinez, Nick Janney, Ronnie Saenz, Jen-Ryann Ngo-Antonio Last Updated : November 8 2022
+Names: Andrea Martinez, Nick Janney, Ronnie Saenz, Jen-Ryann Ngo-Antonio Last Updated : December 15 2022

 This is the repository for group Occam's semester project This project is constructed in JavaJDK and Netbeans